ChristilawD/AWS_CloudFormation/README.md

 # Validation Hints

 For tempalte validation, I use cfn-lint (https://pypi.org/project/cfn-lint/) as well as CloudFormations Template Validator (using Design View).
-Also, **ALL** of these templates have been validated/tested and known to be wqorking in my environment.
+Also, **ALL** of these templates have been validated/tested and known to be working in my environment.
 If you have issues, please open an issue and provide as much details as possible for me to help troubleshoot.

 # Templates